DNS Manager For WHMCS

 Follow the steps below to see how the process looks like in practice.

 Proceed to 'Addons' → 'DNS Manager'.
-There are several sections, but the one that you should be interested in the most in the beginning is 'Servers', you will find it under 'Settings' tab.
+There are several sections, but the one that you should be interested in the most in the beginning is named 'Servers',

 |To start your work, add a new server.|